Colorado River Updates

 Who will be impacted by this shortage declaration?

-This shortage declaration is expected to affect deliveries of CAP water in Maricopa, Pinal and Pima counties, primarily to agricultural water users.
-Water providers who deliver potable (drinkable) CAP water to residents and businesses in these counties will likely see very small reductions in 2023.
-However, most water providers have multiple sources of water to rely on that can offset any reductions in CAP water deliveries.
+This shortage declaration continues to affect deliveries of CAP water in Maricopa, Pinal and Pima counties, primarily to agricultural water users.
+Some water providers who deliver potable (drinkable) CAP water to residents and businesses in these counties may see very small reductions in 2026.
+However, as noted above, none of Arizona Water Company’s Colorado River supplies delivered through the Central Arizona Project (CAP) canal are impacted by the Tier 2a shortage condition in 2026.

 How does this shortage declaration affect Arizona Water Company customers?